Tenant Law in Virginia

-In Winchester, Virginia, it's not easy to be a tenant or a landlord, and relations between those parties can sometimes get testy.
+In Winchester, Virginia, it's not simple to be a tenant or a landlord, and relations between those parties can occasionally get testy.

 Landlords and tenants have several rights and responsibilities.
 What follows is a partial list of the rights that landlords and tenants have, and the corresponding duties of the other party.

 Landlord's Rights in Winchester, VA

 The most important and most evident right that a landlord has is the right to timely payment of rent from the tenant.
 This, of course, means that the tenant has a duty to pay rent.

 Landlords also have a right to be paid for damage to the building that a tenant causes, either intentionally or negligently.
 All damage caused by a tenant, besides reasonable wear and tear, can be billed, and the landlord can deduct from the tenant's security deposit to pay for repairs.

 Tenant's Rights in Winchester, VA